 Prior to 1976, student loans, much like other forms of unsecured credit, were dischargeable in bankruptcy; but changes made over the last 40 years to the Bankruptcy Code have resulted in overly burdensome procedural and substantive hurdles to the discharge of student loans by borrowers.
 Today, a student loan borrower seeking discharge must engage in a separate adversary proceeding within the bankruptcy proceeding to prove that a student loan creates an “undue hardship” before a court may order full or partial discharge of such loans in bankruptcy.

 The resulting policy changes, as applied, fail to live up to the promise of a “fresh start” imagined by the bankruptcy code.
-Bankruptcy judges, due to legislative changes subsequent to the adoption of the undue hardship test, continue to apply a standard for relief that considers a borrower’s full remaining lifetime even though that standard was intended to apply only during a limited waiting period.
+Bankruptcy judges, due to legislative changes subsequent to the adoption of the undue hardship test, continue to apply a standard for relief that considers a borrower’s full remaining repayment period (which could span decades) even though that standard was intended to apply only during a limited waiting period.
 Many, including scholars and commentators in this field, have found application of the current standard to result in arbitrary, random and sometimes, seemingly unfair results.
 As a result of these hurdles, it is estimated that a mere 0.3 percent of student loan debtors in bankruptcy cases even seek to have their educational debts discharged.

 Changes to the Treatment of Education Loans in Bankruptcy